gbrzied/mimhome/project_rules.md

 - Use `Column` with `Expanded` and `SingleChildScrollView` for scrollable content
 - Use `SizedBox` with `.h` for spacing
 - Use `Padding` with `.h` values
+#### Form Button Placement
+- Place form action buttons at the bottom of the screen within a `SafeArea`
+- Use `ElevatedButton` for primary actions, `OutlinedButton` for secondary actions
+- Ensure buttons remain visible and accessible when the keyboard is shown
+- Maintain consistent spacing (16.h) between form fields and buttons
+- For forms with multiple buttons, place the primary action button first (rightmost in LTR layouts)

 ## 10. Localization